 As a big fan of online video of gaming like AVGN, I was really looking forward to a game of him.
 When I pre-ordered it on Steam, I tried to not hype myself up.
 This way I could go in with an open mind as possible.
-And when I saw that one of the YouTubers I follow posted a screenshot on his Facebook fan page, I knew the game released earlier then it was planned.
+And when I saw that one of the YouTubers I follow posted a screenshot on his Facebook fan page, I knew the game released earlier than it was planned.
 And man, that’s maybe what the letdown of this game is.
-Maybe I don’t get the humor that hold up this game but this game has various flaws that really break the game for me and make it a whole let less fun.
-I’m even doubting if this is a game, rather then an ode to James Rolfe.
+Perhaps I don’t get the humor that hold up this game, but this game has various flaws that really break the game for me and make it a whole let less fun.
+I’m even doubting if this is a game, rather than an ode to James Rolfe.
 With the game next to me, I’m going to do the article in a sort of “First Impression” style.
 But list it under rants.
 Let me as a Neko Nerd rant about this will ya?

 Overload of AVGN.